radius-project/blog/radblog/content/posts/2023/app-graph/index.md

 ## Build visualizations using the Radius application graph API

-Instead of multiple views of logs, infrastructure, and code, Radius provides a single source of truth for your application.
-The application graph API provides a way to query the application graph data and build visualizations that help you understand how your application is structured and how its resources are connected.
-Radius provides an HTTP-based API that allow you to communicate with its control plane to query for the application graph data.
+Instead of multiple views of logs, infrastructure, and code, Radius provides a single source of truth for the application.
+The application graph API provides a way to query the application graph data and build visualizations that help teams understand how their application is structured and how its resources are connected.
+Radius provides an HTTP-based API that allow users to communicate with its control plane to query for the application graph data.
 The API can be hosted inside a Kubernetes cluster or as a standalone set of processes or containers.
 Visit the [Radius API documentation](https://docs.radapp.io/concepts/api-concept/) pages to learn more.

 <img src="app-graph-api.png" alt="Application graph API diagram" width="600" />